SinisterSpatula/RetroflagGpiGuides/scummvm.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

-Thanks to bebeidon and Kev Rose
+Thanks to: bebeidon

 ## Game installation

-### Libreto:
+### Libretro:

-Put your gamefolders in `/home/pi/Retropie/roms/scummvm/` You have to put a SHORTNAME.svm in the folder of the game so it can be run by libreto.
+Put your gamefolders in `/home/pi/Retropie/roms/scummvm/` You have to put a SHORTNAME.svm in the folder of the game so it can be run by Libretro.
 Shortnames can be found here: [https://www.scummvm.org/compatibility/](https://www.scummvm.org/compatibility/) the shortname.svm file must only contain the shortname again so for monkey island 2 there would be a monkey2.svm with monkey2 in it.
-Further info and explanation regarding the installation in libreto: [https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2](https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2)
+Further info and explanation regarding the installation in Libretro: [https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2](https://retropie.org.uk/forum/topic/19693/lr-scummvm-request-for-comments-and-testing/2)

 ### Standalone:

-Put your gamefolders in /home/pi/Retropie/roms/scummvm/ Start the SCUMMVM Launcher with the Script in the SCUMMVM section in emulationstation.
+Put your gamefolders in `/home/pi/Retropie/roms/scummvm/` Start the SCUMMVM Launcher with the Script in the SCUMMVM section in emulationstation.
 Choose "Add Game" on the right and choose the folder of the game you want to add after the process it will generate a *.svm file in the scummvm folder with the ID of the just added game.
 You can either start the game or quit the launcher now.